GoogleCloudPlatform/iap-gcip-web-toolkit/sample/authui/README.md

-# CICP/IAP Authentication UI Quickstart
+# GCIP/IAP Authentication UI Quickstart

-This sample demonstrates how to integrate a CICP authentication UI with a GAE application gated with Cloud IAP.
+This sample demonstrates how to integrate a GCIP authentication UI with a GAE application gated with Cloud IAP.
 While this sample is hosted with Firebase Hosting, it could be hosted using any other service.
 Firebase Hosting was chosen to demonstrate cross domain authentication and the